 Roughly 10,000 baby boomers celebrate their 65th birthday each day.
 As a result, senior citizens are expected to constitute nearly 25 percent of the U.S. population by 2030, up from 12 percent today.
 Additionally, another increasing macroeconomic trend is life expectancy – we are living longer, well past retirement age.
-These trends give rise to the number of seniors living with chronic conditions and to rising healthcare costs.
-Americans in this age group, as well as their caregivers will need more attention than ever before as they strive to live well and independently at home.
-To support them, it is critical to provide caregivers with resources, services and solutions that enable them to best care for their loved ones.
+These trends give rise to the number of seniors living with chronic conditions and rising healthcare costs.
+Americans in this age group, as well as their caregivers, will need more attention than ever before as they strive to live well and independently at home.
+To support them, it is critical to provide caregivers with resources, services, and solutions that enable them to best care for their loved ones.

 The State of Caregiving

 The role of caregivers is often understated in society.
 However, the reality is that caregiver responsibilities are often overwhelming and time-consuming, especially when considered on top of the priorities and pressures of people’s daily lives.
 Today, there are 43 million informal caregivers across the country who spend an average of 20 hours per week providing care for a loved one.
 This type of support includes transportation, care coordination, managing medications and more.
 Informal caregivers are sometimes even forced to miss work and neglect other aspects of their lives, including their own health, to take care of their loved ones.